June 9, 2023Review Recipe

 STEP FIVE: Over the banana layer, apply a generous layer of Cool Whip then sprinkle on the chopped pecans.

 STEP SIX: Cover the cake with plastic wrap and refrigerate for 6 hours or overnight.

 Icebox cakes are actually best when they are made a day before so they set completely.

 STEP SEVEN: Garnish with sliced cherries before serving.

 When you’re ready to eat this great treat, garnish your banana cake with sliced maraschino cherries.
 Drizzle on melted chocolate or hot fudge or sprinkle on some shaved chocolate curls, and it’ll be just like the sundae treat you’ve always loved.

 IN THE FRIDGE: What happens when you have leftover banana split cake?
 It’s made in the fridge, and so it will have no problem staying in the fridge.
 To store your unfinished cake, simply rewrap the slices with cling wrap or plastic wrap and return it to the fridge.
-For the best flavor, make sure that you finish that cake within two or three days.
+For the best flavor, make sure that you finish the cake within two or three days.

 IN THE FREEZER: This delightful cake can also be kept in the freezer for up to a month.

 What are you waiting for?
-This amazing cake is going to make many appearances at dessert time so you better get familiar with it!
+This amazing banana split cake is going to make many appearances at dessert time so you better get familiar with it!
 It’ll always be a great time with a cherry on top.

 FREQUENTLY ASKED QUESTIONS